Code-Institute-Submissions/EoinC97-milestone-project-1/README.md

 ### Home Page
 * The home page contains a background image with text overlay within a banner, the image occupies 100% of the page width some customer review text and a contact button.

-*

-on smaller screens the text overlay and contact button is moved into the center.
+* On smaller screens the text overlay and contact button is removed and the image spanning across the screen becomes slightly smaller.

-* ## Background Image
+### Background Image
-Spreads out over 100% of the page width, the text overlay has a light blue background and on far right of page there is a call button with a white border surrounding it, when clicked this brings us to the contact page.
+* Spreads out over 100% of the page width, the text overlay has a light blue background and on far right of page there is a call button with a white border surrounding it, when clicked this brings us to the contact page.

 <br>

 ### Products Page

 <br>

 ### About Us Page